adarax/Matrix-Multiplication-Tool/README.md

     ```
     npx electron-packager .
 "Matrix Multiplier" --platform=<platform> --arch=<arch>'
     ```
-6. Start the application (you can close the browser tab that it automatically opened).
+6. Start the application (you can close the browser tab that is automatically opened).
     ```
     npm start
     ```